Ni-cole17/PTB-Diagnostic-Visualization/README.md

 # PTB-Diagnostic-Visualization
 This repository aims to enhance the visualization of recurrence plots from the PTB Diagnostic ECG database.
+This project was develop using Python 3.8.10

 # Steps to run app
 ### Clone this repo